hagar0459/RickAndMortyApp/README.md

 # Rick and Morty React Native
-> Task Solution For Rick And Morty with React NATIVE
+> Solution For Rick And Morty with React NATIVE  -typescript- graphql- unit testing

 ## Table of Contents
 * [General Info](#general-information)